apostolos-k/ntua-database-project/README.md

 # ntua-database-project
-Database simulation of Hellenic Foundation for Research & Innovation (HFRI), for the Databases class of 6th semester at Ece Ntua.
+Database simulation of Hellenic Foundation for Research & Innovation (HFRI), for the 2022 Databases class at Ece Ntua.

 Link of the website: https://dblab2022.gtsb.io/